What is Node.js?

 #1 PayPal and Node.js

 According to the company statement, their Node.js application was written 2 times faster than usual.
 And it contained 33% less code.
-Millions of people entrusting their payments is a true force indicator of this and other Node.js app examples in list.
+Millions of people entrusting their payments is a true force indicator of this and other Node.js app examples in the list.
 For more details, you can read the case of Node.js app PayPal.

 #2 Netflix and Node.js

-As the largest global video content and streaming service, Netflix’s choice of Node.js speaks in volumes.
+As the largest global video content and streaming service, Netflix’s choice of Node.js speaks volumes.
 It is one of the most interesting Node.js app examples too.
 Because the goal of video provider was to power user interfaces specifically.
 With Node.js project they decreased build times and enabled user customization.

 In addition, Netflix won the battle for performance.
 The company reports, it has improved application’s load time by 70%.
 Node.js runtime has proved to be so efficient at Netflix, they even are moving data access layers to it.
 They also aim to write scripts as Node applications solely.
 To monitor the effect, Netflix developers use TTI metric – time to interactive.
 It is time between app startup and user interaction.

 #3 Uber and Node.js